bjssacademy/fundamentals-clean-code/02thinkingsmall.md

 }
 ```

-That separates the concerns of greeting people we want to grret from the concern of finding out who those people are.
-A cleaner approach this time, not just cleaner syntax for the code.
+That separates the concerns of greeting people we want to greet from the concern of finding out who those people are.
+A cleaner _approach_ this time, not just cleaner syntax for the code.

+Always prefer these cleaner approaches.
+It pays to think around the problem, rather than just throw keywords like `continue` at it.

 Sorry, Dave.
 At least you got some clean code in the end.